RTX2080/rtx2080.github.io/contents/home.md

 #### Misc

-* I love playing table tennis.
-My table is HARIMOTO TOMOKAZU ALC, with forehand D05, backhand ROZENA.
-Besides, I am a beginner of badminton, with Victory TK-HMR_L.
+* Table tennis.
 Unfortunately, I have a Ⅱ° meniscus injury.
-* I am a beginner of go, with Amateur 1d.
-Besides, I like playing Chinese chess.
-I received Honorable Mention from Chinese University Mind Sports Association when I was a freshman.
+* Go, with Amateur 1d.
+Chinese chess, with Honorable Mention from Chinese University Mind Sports Association when I was a freshman.
 * More than 4000 hours League of Legends, ranking Platinum III in S9.
-* Genshin Impact Level 60.
+* Genshin Impact & Wuthering Waves.
 * rhythm game, majsoul, fgo, ···